LavenderFive/.github/profile/README.md

 ## Our Contributions

 We also contribute greatly to each ecosystem we're in.

 As a few off the cuff examples:
 - Open source tooling for validators/node runners:
   - Ansible playbooks for Horcrux: https://github.com/LavenderFive/horcrux-ansible
   - Ansible playbooks for running nodes: https://github.com/LavenderFive/cosmos-validators-ansible
   - Ansible playbooks for secure server setup: https://github.com/LavenderFive/secure-server-setup-ansible
   - Slashing refund: https://github.com/LavenderFive/slash_refunds_tendermint
+- We provide public RPC, API, and gRPC endpoints for every network we have a presence on
 - **Relaying**: we are one of the most prolific relayers in the ecosystem, and have helped many relayers get their start (see the docs below).
 - We wrote the Gentx documentation for [Kujira](https://github.com/Team-Kujira/networks/pull/5)
 - We've either written or edited every document for [Secret Network](https://docs.scrt.network/)